 I drove through hills and gorges and came across a waterfall that I did not find too exciting but cars full of Asian tourists seem to love.
 The parking lot was jammed with people walking over to take pictures,

-The remainder of my journey took me back to Woodstock to go to Upstate Films to the movies and dinner at Little Bear Chinese Restaurant at 295 Tinker Street in Bearsville, NY .
+The remainder of my journey took me back to Woodstock to go to Upstate Films to the movies and dinner at Little Bear Chinese Restaurant at 295 Tinker Street (see review on TripAdvisor) in Bearsville, NY .
 There I saw the largest crowd of people that whole day as the restaurant was packed with hungry diners who had come after the movies for dinner.
 The whole place was so jammed with people trying to eat at once that the service was rushed and the food overcooked for the most part (see my review on TripAdvisor).

 My last evening was spent in the square again, doing some writing by the Christmas tree.
 Even though it was’t the most beautiful tree it seemed to fit the town nicely with it’s artsy look and beautifully strung lights.
 It fit the mood of a hipster Christmas.